-One central theme of this article is the challenge of integrating a collective semantics for conjunction with negation, so to set the stage, I would like to begin by outlining the ongoing debate between "Boolean" and "non-Boolean" theories of conjunction, along with specific difficulties that negation poses for the non-Boolean theory.

-The traditional Boolean theory is supported by intersective or distributive uses of and, as demonstrated by the examples in (8), which are standardly accounted for by assuming that and denotes an operator that, when applied to truth values and other semantic values, recursively extends the corresponding truth function from formal logic (von Stechow 1974; Keenan & Faltz 1978, 1985; Gazdar 1980; Partee & Rooth 1983; among many others):
+One central theme of this article is the challenge of integrating a collective semantics for conjunction with negation, so to set the stage, I would like to begin by outlining the ongoing debate between 'Boolean' and 'non-Boolean' theories of conjunction, along with specific difficulties that negation poses for the non-Boolean theory.
+The traditional Boolean theory is supported by intersective or distributive uses of and, as demonstrated by the examples in (8), which are standardly accounted for by assuming that and denotes an operator that recursively extends the corresponding truth function from formal logic (von Stechow 1974; Keenan & Faltz 1978, 1985; Gazdar 1980; Partee & Rooth 1983; among many others):

 - (8) a.
-Alfonso and Beatrice (each) ate a piece of pie.
+Alfonso and Beatrice (each) at a piece of pie.

 - b.
 Claribel sang and danced.

 - c.
 Claribel sang and Donatello danced.